NASDEX (NSDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NASDEX Historical Price

-According to the latest data gathered on NASDEX live price page, the current price of NASDEX is 0.01312956USD.
-The circulating supply of NASDEX(NSDX) is 18.99M NSDX , giving it a market capitalization of $249.27K.
+According to the latest data gathered on NASDEX live price page, the current price of NASDEX is 0.01115075USD.
+The circulating supply of NASDEX(NSDX) is 18.99M NSDX , giving it a market capitalization of $219.83K.

 The NASDEX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NSDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.